-- Pressure cooker tapioca has the tendency to burn to the bottom of the pot.
+- PREVENT THE BURN SIGNAL: Pressure cooker tapioca has the tendency to burn to the bottom of the pot.
 For this reason, I use LITE coconut milk (which isn't as thick) and HOT water to cook the tapioca.
 Knock on wood, I haven't had a single problem with it burning on the bottom using this trick.

-- Use VERY ripe bananas and mangos.
+- RIPE FRUIT: Use VERY ripe bananas and mangos.
 Since they are responsible for the sweetness level of the pudding, you want them at their sweetest state.

-- Make it sweeter – If you'd like a more traditionally sweet tapioca pudding, blend 1/4-1/3 cup of sugar into the mango/banana mixture.
+- MAKE IT SWEETER: Make it sweeter – If you'd like a more traditionally sweet tapioca pudding, blend 1/4-1/3 cup of sugar into the mango/banana mixture.
 Honey and maple syrup will also work, but your final product will be a bit loose due to the extra liquid.

-- Kind of a random discovery, but a splash of fresh squeezed lemon, lime, or orange juice over the top of your bowl of pudding is an unexpectedly tart and delicious addition.
+- MAKE IT BRIGHTER: Kind of a random discovery, but a splash of fresh squeezed lemon, lime, or orange juice over the top of your bowl of pudding is an unexpectedly tart and delicious addition.